 With the PPM platform's unique tool, Product Insights, e-commerce businesses can collect product-level data (chance of return, margin, stock levels, etc.) from Facebook, Google Ads, Google Analytics, and custom sources, and combine it, along with their product catalog, into a single source of truth.
 Retailers can then use these metrics to filter their catalog, and create highly specific product sets for their goals.

 To see the PPM platform in action, take a look at how KFC South Africa effectively used Product Insights to enhance their dynamic advertising campaign, resulting in a whopping 89% increase on their ROAS (return on ad spend).

 You can also take a peek at how Sephora successfully used product data to create a bestseller product set that led to a 43% jump in ROI (return on investment).
 Pretty cool, I’d say.

 And if you’re worried about data protection (which you should be, because it’s literally what this article is about), the PPM platform uses hashing algorithms as an added step for cyber security to ensure that no sensitive data (e.g. margins) are sent to Facebook.

 Concern for consumer data protection is growing.
 By hiding the customer data that marketers traditionally use for targeted ads, data privacy policies will continue to shake up the online advertising industry.

-That’s why digital marketers need to start looking for additional data sources outside of user data, and product data through a PMP is the perfect solution.
+That’s why digital marketers need to start looking for additional data sources outside of user data, and product data through a PPM platform is the perfect solution.
 Product data sidesteps data privacy concerns as it is a complementary source of information that does not require user data.
 It also allows marketers to create specific product sets based on their goals, which increases control over dynamic advertising platforms’ algorithms.
 By capitalising on product data, digital marketers and data privacy policies can harmoniously coexist in the future.